city41/kof94te/contributing/howTheHackWorks.md

 This list is just `<member1><member2><member3>FF`, so for example Italy is in here as `0F1011FF`. also the last team `181919FF` is Rugal's team.

-The character Ids all ascend in order, so this list isn't stricly necessary.
-The game is actually using it to figure out which position on a team a member is.
+The character Ids all ascend in order, so this list isn't strictly necessary.
+The game is mostly using it to figure out which position on a team a member is.
 For example Heidern is position 0, Ralf is position 1, and Clark at position 2.
 Or Terry at 0, Andy at 1, Joe at 2.

 The hack has the game look for this list in RAM instead of in ROM.
 So the hack can then write to that place in RAM and build out a dynamic list of the characters the player actually chose.